by Craig Cable

 However, a huge difference can be made when a church leader like you is willing to help people broaden their perspectives to see beyond what’s always been done and consider what can be gained by making a change.
 That’s when conversations turn from “Why we can’t …” to, “What if we try?”

-As we move into the last few months of the year, there’s never been a better time to honestly assess the health of your church, explore how to help your church thrive in today’s culture, and nudge your committees past indecision to action.
+There’s never been a better time to honestly assess the health of your church, explore how to help your church thrive in today’s culture, and nudge your committees past indecision to action.

 Don’t wait another day.
 You have nothing to lose and everything to gain.